alesnow97/Spectral_Learning_POMDP/README.md

 # Spectral Learning for Infinite-Horizon Average-Reward POMDPs

-This repository contains the official implementation of the paper *Spectral Learning for Infinite-Horizon Average-Reward POMDPs*.
+This repository contains the official implementation of the paper *Spectral Learning for Infinite-Horizon Average-Reward POMDPs* published at the 39th Conference on Neural Information Processing Systems (NeurIPS 2025).

 This work provides a new technique based on spectral decomposition strategies that helps combining samples coming from multiple adaptive policies to provably estimate the parameters of a POMDP model.
 We improve the sample-efficiency of state-of-the-art online learning algorithms for POMDPs by providing the **Mixed Spectral UCRL** algorithm which is the first algorithm to achieve $\widetilde{\mathcal{O}}(\sqrt{T})$ regret when compared against the best belief-based policy.